A creamy, frothy keto vanilla milkshake recipe using only 5 ingredients and ready in 5 minutes. How does it sound?

 Then, as a fulfilling morning, afternoon, or night snack to fix an ice cream craving.
 Finally, as a meal replacement on the go.

 Made this Vanilla keto milkshake recipe and want to share your feedback, question, or a picture of your creation with me?
-Join me in my Facebook Support Group.
-I love to connect with you and see your creations.
-See you there!
+Drop a comment below!